ulrobix/sphinxcontrib-contentui/docs/toggle.rst

 .. rst:directive:: .. toggle-header:: class

+"toggle-header" directive creates a block with a visible heading for the hidden content.
+The heading can be clicked to view/hide the hidden content.
-Creates a header with toggled content.
-Optional attribute `class` adding css class for header paragraph.
-Required option `header` set text of header.
+Optional attribute `class` adds css class for hidden content.
+Required option `header` sets text of the heading of the hidden content.

 Full example::